-- 3. Enable and promote cool roofs in local zoning regulations and/or building codes.
-(20 points for implementing one of the two options below) - a.
-Revise zoning regulations or building codes to ensure existing rules do not prohibit implementation of cool roofing strategies on new and existing buildings.
+3. Enable and promote cool roofs in local zoning regulations.
+(20 points for implementing one of the two options below)

+a.
+Revise zoning regulations to ensure existing rules do not prohibit implementation of cool roofing strategies on new and existing buildings.
 Regulatory barriers might include design regulations on roofing colors or materials.
-You may also update the relevant portions of your zoning regulations or building codes to explicitly allow cool roofs.
+You may also update the relevant portions of your zoning regulations to explicitly allow cool roofs.